LightBurnSoftware/Documentation/CreatePowerScale.md

 # Creating a Power Scale Test Grid

 Create a 15x15mm square.
-Set its speed to your lowest speed to test and set power to whatever 100% on your laser is (i.e. if your max Power should be set to 70% so as not to overpower your tube (i.e. go above the recommended MAX milliamps) then set power to 70%).
+Set its speed to your lowest speed to test and set power to whatever 100% on your laser is (i.e. if your max power should be set to 70% so as not to overpower your tube (i.e. go above the recommended MAX milliamps) then set power to 70%).

 Now, use the grid tool to create a row of as many power levels as you want to test - let's say 10 for this example.